 Edward R. Bosley – Director, The Gamble House

-Peyton Hall, FAIA – Managing Principal, Historic Resources Group; Adjunct Professor in Heritage Conservation, USC
+Peyton Hall, FAIA – Principal Architect, Historic Resources Group; Adjunct Professor in Heritage Conservation, USC

 Adrian Scott Fine – Director of Advocacy, Los Angeles Conservancy